2022–23 Hull City A.F.C. season: Pre-season and friendlies

 The first pre-season matches announced on 17 June 2022 would be against Cambridge United and Peterborough United, both to be played on 23 July 2022, with the players split between the 2 games.
 The team reported back for the start of pre-season training on 20 June 2022.
 The club later announced pre-season games in Turkey and Spain against Fenerbahçe, Brighton & Hove Albion U23s and Málaga.

-The team will travel to Turkey on 8 July 2022, for the fiendly match against Fenerbahçe before relocating to the Marbella Football Centre in Spain for an eight-day warm weather training camp.
+The team will travel to Turkey on 8 July 2022, for the friendly match against Fenerbahçe before relocating to the Marbella Football Centre in Spain for an eight-day warm weather training camp.
 They will play two matches on 16 July 2022 at the centre, before returning home on 18 July 2022.
 On 2 July 2022, it was announced that a pre-season match against Leicester City would be played at home on 20 July 2022, in what will be known as the Corendon Cup.